aklivity/zilla-docs/src/reference/config/bindings/binding-asyncapi.md

 > `string`

-The server url to match in asyncapi spec
+The server url to match in asyncapi 2.x spec only

 #### servers.host

 > `string`

-The server host to match in asyncapi spec
+The server host to match in asyncapi 3.x spec only

 #### servers.pathname